victorgay/website/content/publication/legacy/index.md

 abstract: "This paper explores the pathways that underlie the diffusion of women’s participation in the labor force across generations.
 I exploit a severe exogenous shock to the sex ratio, World War I in France, which generated a large inflow of women in the labor force after the war.
 I show that this shock to female labor transmitted to subsequent generations until today.
 Three mechanisms of intergenerational transmission account for this result: parental transmission, transmission through marriage, and transmission through local social interactions.
 Beyond behaviors, the war also permanently altered beliefs toward the role of women in the labor force."

+summary: "The interwar inflow of women in the labor force due to WWI persisted until today through intergenerational transmission mechanisms."

 tags:
 - Economic history
 - Labor economics